JOP - Java Optimized Processor

 • addr=val; writes val into the memory location at address addr

-One tip: Take care that your terminal program does not send a LF after the CR.
+One tip: Take care that your terminal program does not send an LF after the CR.

 9.2 A new Peripheral Device

 Creation of a new peripheral devices involves some VHDL coding.
-However, there are several examples jop/vhdl/scio.
+However, there are several examples in jop/vhdl/scio available.

 All peripheral components in JOP are connected with the SimpCon [3] interface.
-If you want to use a device that implements the Wishbone [1] bus, a SimpCon-Wishbone bridge is available (e.g. it is used to connect the AC97 interface in the dspio project).
+For a device that implements the Wishbone [1] bus, a SimpCon-Wishbone bridge (sc2wb.vhd) is available (e.g., it is used to connect the AC97 interface in the dspio project).

-I would suggest to start by using an example and change it to your needs.
+For an easy start use an existing example and change it to your needs.
 Take a look into sc_test_slave.vhd.
 All peripheral components (SimpCon slaves) are connected in one module usually named scio_xxx.vhd.
 Browse the examples and copy one that best fits your needs.
 In this module the address of your peripheral device is defined (e.g. 0x10 for the primary UART).
-This IO address is mapped to a negative memory address for JOP.
-That means 0xffffff80 is added to the address.
+This I/O address is mapped to a negative memory address for JOP.
+That means 0xffffff80 is added as a base to the I/O address.

 By convention this address mapping is defined in com.jopdesign.sys.Const.
 Here is the UART example:

-// use neagitve base address for fast constant load
+// use negative base address for fast constant load

 // with bipush